cloudmation-llc/cvc-oei-sis-tools/docusaurus/docs/program-logins-csv.md

 The Banner integration expects the _teaching college_ to have an Oracle schema `NICCRSXCHNG` which owns a Canvas staging table named `N_STAG_CANVAS`.
 Records are added to this table as students are enrolled through the CVC-OEI program.

-Banner is support is activated automatically when the `cvc.sis.type` property in your configuration profile is set to `banner`.
+Banner is support is activated when the `cvc.sis.type` property in your configuration profile is set to `banner`.

 Banner specific configuration examples are in the `sample-configs` folder.

 ## Colleague Implementation

-The Colleague integration expects to find a local CSV flat file with the cross enrollment records.
-How this file is delivered to your platform is up set up when you first work with your CVC-OEI implementation team.
+The Colleague integration expects to be provided a local directory with one or more CSV files that contain the cross enrollment records.
+How the files are delivered to your system is set up when you first work with your CVC-OEI implementation team.
 One common method for handling this is through SFTP transfers.

-Colleague is support is activated automatically when the `cvc.sis.type` property in your configuration profile is set to `colleague`.
+Colleague is support is activated when the `cvc.sis.type` property in your configuration profile is set to `colleague`.

-In your configuration profile, be sure to set a path to the Canvas input file using the property key `cvc.sis.canvasInputFile`.
+In your configuration profile, be sure to set a path to the Canvas input directory using the property key `cvc.cross-enrollment.inputDirectory`.
+The input directory supports [glob patterns](https://docs.oracle.com/javase/8/docs/api/java/nio/file/FileSystem.html#getPathMatcher-java.lang.String-) so that you can select specific files for input, and ignore others.

 Colleague specific configuration examples are in the `sample-configs` folder.